 Not only did he serve in the Royal Air Force during World War II, but he then also went on study Law and Economics to become an Attorney at Law.
-After returning to Barbados in 1950, Barrow was elected into the Barbados Parliament in 1951 as part of the Barbados Labor Party (BLP).
-Disillusioned with the state of Barbadian politics at the time, he sought his own political alternative and subsequently in 1955 formed the Democratic Labor Party (DLP), going on to become the party leader in 1958.
+After returning to Barbados in 1950, Barrow was elected to the Barbados Parliament in 1951 as part of the Barbados Labor Party (BLP).
+Disillusioned with the state of Barbadian politics at the time, he sought his political alternative and subsequently in 1955 formed the Democratic Labor Party (DLP), going on to become the party leader in 1958.

 He served as Premier of Barbados from 1961 to 1966 and proudly led his country to Independence from Great Britain, thus becoming the island’s first Prime Minister.
 He held this highly respected position for ten years, until 1976 when the BLP was re-elected back into office.
 Remarkably, in 1986, after almost ten years as leader of the opposition, Barrow was again overwhelmingly elected as Prime Minister of Barbados.

 However, a year after his re-election, Barrow suddenly collapsed and died in his home on 1 June 1987, passing away while still in office.

 During his time in office, Barrow led the DLP to many significant social and political advances – accelerating industrial development, expanding the island’s tourism industry, the introduction of National Health Insurance and Social Security, and the expansion of free education on all levels.